 Priority Habitat - These are habitats (listed in Table 2.1) which have been identified because of their uniqueness, the species diversity they support and because most take many years to mature.
-These habitats comprise national priority habitats and those identified in Living Dartmoor (2013).
+These habitats have been identified from national priority habitats (Natural Environment and Rural Communities Act 2006) and those identified in Living Dartmoor (2013) and the Dartmoor Biodiversity Action Plan (2001).

-- 2.3.5 The National Park's buffers, stepping stones and corridors comprise portions of priority habitat which are not large enough to be fully functional, but support the functioning of core areas.
-Much of the National Park has the potential to be part of this wider wildlife network, but they are most likely to be found within the Key Wildlife Areas identified in Living Dartmoor, see Map 2.1. - 2.3.6 It is important that all the National Park's designated sites and habitats are protected from harm.
-Harm to wildlife can be caused by a variety of direct and indirect impacts, including: - Removal and fragmentation of habitats by development (e.g. flyways and feeding areas); - Damage and disturbance of wildlife by recreational activities (walking, cycling, horse riding, dog walking, kayaking etc.); - Disturbance of wildlife during construction through noise and vibration; - Water pollution or siltation of waterbodies / courses from run-off; - Disturbance of nocturnal fauna through the use of artificial lighting; - Air pollution and wildlife deaths caused by roads, traffic, and industry; - Threat to sensitive habitats and species from the escape of invasive non-native species, such as the exotic garden plant American skunk cabbage; and - Domestic cats and dogs hunting wildlife.
+- 2.3.5 The National Park's buffers, stepping stones and corridors are portions of priority habitat not large enough to be fully functional, but which support the functioning of core areas.
+Much of the National Park has the potential to be part of this wider wildlife network, but they are most likely to be found within the Key Wildlife Areas identified in Living Dartmoor, see Map 2.1. - 2.3.6 It is important that all the National Park's designated sites and habitats are protected from harm, which can be caused by direct and indirect impacts, including: - removal and fragmentation of habitats and species by development (e.g. flyways and feeding areas); - damage and disturbance of wildlife by recreational activities (walking, cycling, horse riding, dog walking, kayaking etc.); - disturbance of wildlife during construction through noise and vibration; - water pollution or siltation of waterbodies / courses from run-off; - disturbance of nocturnal fauna through the use of artificial lighting; - air pollution and wildlife deaths caused by roads, traffic, and industry; - threat to sensitive habitats and species from the escape of invasive non-native species, such as the exotic garden plant American skunk cabbage; and - domestic cats and dogs hunting wildlife.

 - 2.3.7 Some of the disturbances above cannot be fully controlled.
 However proposals need to make impacts clear so they can be weighed against the benefits of development.
 All planning applications should include relevant and sufficiently detailed information to allow us to make a decision.
-The level of information required will be proportionate to the status of the protected site, habitat and/or species and the scale of the likely adverse impacts. - 2.3.8 Where there is evidence of deliberate neglect or damage to any of the National Park's protected habitats and species their deteriorated condition will not be taken into consideration and the ecological potential of the site will be used to decide the acceptability of any development proposals.
+The level of information required will be proportionate to the status of the protected site, habitat and/or species and the scale of the likely adverse impacts.
+Proposals considered likely to have a significant effect on an internationally protected site will require a Habitats Regulations Assessment (HRA), whereas a nationally protected site will require an Environmental Impact Assessment (EIA). - 2.3.8 Where there is evidence of deliberate neglect or damage to any of the National Park's protected habitats and species their deteriorated condition will not be taken into consideration and the ecological potential of the site will be used to decide the acceptability of any development proposals.